tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/Invitation.md

 To finalize the registration of your user account, you can click on the create password link in this message.
 It will take you to a page where you create your password.
 Then you are ready to go.

+#### NOTE
+The Module Registry is not designed for small screens.
+You need a computer or a larger tablet screen.